alexdesousa/ayesql/README.md

 - Elixir's macros.
 - Custom DSL API.

-For some problems, getting to this final stage is preferrable.
+For some problems, getting to this final stage is preferable.
 However, for some other problems, the raw SQL query would have been enough.

 The raw SQL query was already a good solution to the problem.
 It only needs a